Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Bulldogs have covered the spread twice this season when favored by 3.5 points or more (in four chances).

-- Fresno State is 4-2 against the spread and 4-2 overall in games when it puts up more than 23.4 points.
+- Fresno State is 4-2 against the spread and 4-2 overall this season when the team puts up more than 23.4 points.

-- In games that Fresno State picks up more than 332 yards, the team is 4-2 against the spread and 4-2 overall.
+- When Fresno State churns out more than 332 yards, the team is 4-2 against the spread and 4-2 overall.

-- This year, the Bulldogs have turned the ball over 15 times, six more than the Cowboys' takeaways (9).
+- The Bulldogs have turned the ball over six more times (15 total) than the Cowboys have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.